godaprojects-microfrontends/microfrontend2-react/README.md

 # microfrontend1-react
-First microfrontend which will be dynamically included.
+Second microfrontend which will be dynamically included.
 Based on React.

 ##### Troubleshooting:
 For the error - "Error from chokidar Error: ENOSPC: System limit for number of file watchers reached, watch" see the below link.
 Will explain later.